sweetcom75/cli/README.md

 Is a command line cli that will run build and init SweetApps

-`sweet` command make the creation, development and build react web applications faster and easier.
+`sweet` command helps make the creation, development and build react web applications faster and easier.
+Feel free to try it, and if you do so, please give us your feed back [@sweet/cli](http://cli.sweetcom75.fr/)

-with a single dependency you'll be able to :
+with a single terminal application you'll be able to :
 * **create** an application from a very simple template including react and react-dom as a dependency
 * **start** this application in development mode with the `hot reload module` active this way you'll be faster writing your code
 * **build** a minimized version for production easy and simple to deploy